awslabs/aws-deployment-framework/docs/user-guide.md

 The CloudFormation Parameter generation feature is fully compatible with the [Multi-Organization ADF Setup](./multi-organization-guide.md) approach.

-Let's assume that we have a three AWS Org setup with a dev, int and prod AWS Organization.
-This implies that the SSM param `/adf/org/stage` will have one of the following three values: `[dev, int, prod]`; depending on the AWS Organization you are in.
-Let's further assume that your application in scope requires AWS Organization specific parameters.In that case, the `params` should have the following content:
+For example, in a setup with three AWS Organizations; with a separate `dev`, an `int`, and a `prod` AWS Organization.
+This implies that the SSM parameter `/adf/org/stage` will have one of the following three
+values: `dev`, `int`, or `prod`; depending on the AWS organization you are in.
+Let's further assume that your application in scope requires AWS Organization specific parameters.
+In that case, the `params` folder should  have the following content:

 ```txt
 params